 |Landline Medical Alert Systems||Wireless Medical Alert System||Portable Mobile Device with Two-Way Voice|

 |Waterproof Wristband or Pendant||Waterproof Wristband or Pendant||Cradle Charger with Power Cord|

 |Mobile Carrying Case|

-ADT’s On-The-Go package might be a safe bet if you’re always on the move and would like the added protection of GPS tracking.
-Another thing you can get from ADT Health is an optional fall detection feature which is a great value at only $5 per month.
+ADT’s On-The-Go package might be a safe bet if you’re always on the move and would like the added protection of GPS tracking and optional fall detection.
 Even if the technology isn’t 100% accurate, we recommend signing up for a little more peace of mind.2

 ADT Health medical alert systems are brought to you by ADT, a well-known leader in the home security field.
 They are widely known for their quality service and have been providing home security services for more than 140 years to customers throughout the United States and Canada.

 Today, the company serves more than 6 million customers nationwide.3 Something to note is that ADT prioritizes their customers’ trust, and this care really comes across in the brand’s ethics-based programs and focus on social responsibility.4 You can learn more about the company’s offerings in our full review of ADT Health here.

 The mobile device is water-resistant.
 It can be used in the shower but should not be submerged.